 Deliverables include the compilation of a dataset of nuclear smuggling activities from 2004 to present, analysis of such activities, standardization of unstructured data, curation of primary sources, and the design and development of a mechanism and tool to serve as an “early alert” system of illicit activities.

-In the Fall of 2018, a second cyber project focusing on cyber threats to infrastructure and nuclear environments will be initiated.
+In the fall of 2018, a second project focusing on cyber threats to infrastructure and nuclear environments will be initiated.
+These projects are expected to have multiple stages.

 FBI Associated Projects